lyteword/chspurgeon-tod/volume-7/psalm-129.md

 c) It may be early: "From my youth."

-2\.How far it cannot go.
+2\.
+How far it cannot go.

 a) It may seem to prevail.